Here you'll find information on how to register for an event and what to do prior to the event, the day of the event, and after the event.

 Before the event

 Registration: Registration opens early in the semester and events fill rapidly.
 Projects are frequently done in environmentally sensitive areas, therefore participation is limited.
-Participants are accepted on a first come basis so you must sign up in advance - projects do fill.
-To register, use the Project Registration link to the right on this web page to reserve your place—each project is listed individually in the drop down menu.
+Participants are accepted in the order registered, so you must sign up in advance.
+Please note that projects often fill to capacity quickly.
+To register, use the Register link on the Service Learning drop-down menu (or to the left on this web page) to reserve your place—each project is listed individually in the drop down menu.
 Please register for only one project even if you are in multiple classes that offer this option.
 You must enter in your university username for registration.
 Click on the Project Registration Confirmation tab on the left to view a partial listing of your registration information.

 Registration cancellation: Please only register for one event.
 Please notify the service learning coordinator via email (firstname.lastname@example.org) to change or cancel registration information.
 If you must cancel, please notify the Assistant Director of CEES in advance of the project so that you can be placed in another open project, if desired, and to allow others to use your reserved slot.
 You will lose priority for future service learning events at CEES if you do not show up for the project and do not give advanced notice to reschedule.